keichi/binary-parser/README.md

 pointed by another field.

 - `type` - (Required) Can be a string `[u]int{8, 16, 32, 64}{le, be}`
-   or an user defined Parser object.
+   or a user defined `Parser` object.
 - `offset` - (Required) Indicates absolute offset from the beginning of the input buffer.
 Can be a number, string or a function.